Lakeland Divorce Attorney

 When a marriage involves children, the general standard is that both parents are entitled to equal parenting time and must equally split costs like childcare expenses.

 In divorces in which only one spouse was employed or one spouse earned significantly more than the other, splitting expenses becomes more complex.
-The divorce attorneys at O’Mara Law Group can help identify how alimony, child support, and other financial items should be divided fairly in the case of income disparity.
+The divorce attorneys at O’Mara Law Group can help identify how alimony and child support should be divided fairly in the case of income disparity.

 How to Find a Good Divorce Lawyer